-Thank you for your interest about our project “Pasturs-Risk reduction from the return of large carnivores at the Orobie Alps as an occasion of sustainable development for the local community”.
+Thank you for your interest about our project “Pasturs-Risk reduction from the return of large carnivores in the Alps as an occasion of sustainable development for the local community”.

-Two important species, which arouse enthusiasm and discussion are returning to the Orobie mountains in the province of Bergamo: the wolf and the bear.
+Two important species, which arouse enthusiasm and discussion are returning: the wolf and the bear.
 The conflict between large carnivores and zootechnical activities is one of the most important causes of persecution operated by people against predators.
 The reduction of possible damages can be achieved through the adoption of specific prevention measures like the use of guarding dogs, night shelters and fences for livestock and direct surveillance by the shepherd.

 An effective protection of flocks decreases the number of attacks by large predators; moreover, the maintenance of traditional livestock management favors the quality of pastures.
 As you may have already read, the project involves the training of volunteers who will provide knowledge and practical help in the field for all the aspects of the shepherds working day.
 Volunteers provide to the traditional farming world specific competences and good practices about ecosystems conservation while shepherd contribute with their own experience and deep knowledge of the territory.